148: Peace, Land, and Bread

 Opening War Theme

-Composed c.
-1820 by Frédéric Chopin.
+Composed by Johannes Brahms in 1880.
 Public domain.

 Closing War Theme